reflectoring/reflectoring.github.io/_posts/2021-07-18-complete-guide-to-cors.md

 The CORS protocol was defined to relax the default security policy called the Same-Origin Policy (SOP) used by the browsers to protect their resources.

-**The Same-Origin Policy permits the browser to load resources only from a server hosted in the same origin as the browser.**
+**The Same-Origin Policy permits the browser to load resources only from a server hosted in the same-origin as the browser.**

 The SOP was defined in the early years of the web and turned out to be too restrictive for the new age applications where we often need to fetch different kinds of resources from multiple origins.